tzuyichan/PD2-Sudoku/README.md

 # pd2-sudoku
 ## Source
 Based on: https://pd2a.imslab.org/gitlab/root/2020-pd2-sudoku
 This README.md is copied from https://pd2a.imslab.org/gitlab/root/2020-pd2-sudoku/blob/master/README.md and modified accordingly.
 ## Project Completion Date
 2020/04/11
+## Objectives
+1. Generate a valid sudoku problem.
+2. Transform an existing sudoku into a new sudoku by swapping, rotating, or flipping its elements.
+3. Solve the sudoku if it has an unique solution.
 ## Input / Output
 ### Generate
 1. Output sudoku problem when execution